 Some of the big packages (for example pgf/tikz) also have their own mailing lists or forums.
-If you look up the package in the TeX Catalogue, it will provide a link to the package's home page, if one exists.
-(However most packages don't have one.)
+If you look up the package on CTAN, it will provide a link to the package’s home page, if one exists.
+(However most packages don’t have one.)

-LaTeX is great at producing good quality documents, but a well typeset document isn't a guarantee that you will have instant success in publishing it.
-If you are thinking of publishing, be aware of the pitfalls.
+LaTeX is great at producing good quality documents, but a well typeset document isn’t a guarantee that you will have instant success in publishing it.
+If you are thinking of self-publishing or being published, be aware of the pitfalls.